9 Practical Tips to Save Energy and Reduce Your Bills

 9

-Perhaps you should consider renewable energy alternatives?
+Perhaps you should consider renewable energy alternatives and embrace energy-efficient heating solutions?

 These work by extracting heat from the air outside and using it to heat your home.
 It works kind of like a fridge works…but in reverse.
 Being classed as a renewable energy source, they are eligible for Government Renewable Heat Incentive schemes.